quantumlib/Qualtran/docs/reference/qualtran/GateWithRegisters.md

 By default, the system will use the <a href="../qualtran/Controlled.html"><code>qualtran.Controlled</code></a> meta-bloq to wrap this bloq.
 Bloqs authors can declare their own, custom controlled versions by overriding
 <a href="../qualtran/Bloq.html#get_ctrl_system"><code>Bloq.get_ctrl_system</code></a> in the bloq.

-If overriding the `GWR.controlled()` method directly, Bloq authors can use the `self._get_ctrl_spec` helper to construct a `CtrlSpec` object from the input parameters of `GWR.controlled()` and use it to return a custom controlled version of this Bloq.

 Args